-- where any of the one-third octave noise levels in Table 2.2 are exceeded by up to and including 5 dB and cannot be mitigated, a 2 dB positive adjustment to measured/predicted A-weighted levels applies for the evening/night period; or - where any of the one-third octave noise levels in Table 2.2 are exceeded by more than 5 dB and cannot be mitigated, a 5 dB positive adjustment to measured/predicted A-weighted levels applies for the evening/night period.
+- where any of the one-third octave noise levels in Table 2.2 are exceeded by up to and including 5 dB and cannot be mitigated, a 2 dB positive adjustment to measured/predicted A-weighted levels applies for the evening/night period; or - where any of the one-third octave noise levels in Table 2.2 are exceeded by more than 5 dB and cannot be mitigated, a 2 dB positive adjustment to measured/predicted A-weighted levels applies for the day period and a 5 dB positive adjustment to measured/predicted A-weighted levels applies for the evening/night period.

-Hence, where possible throughout each survey the operator has estimated the difference between site 'C-weighted' and site 'A-weighted' noise emission levels by matching audible sounds with the response of the analyser $(L{Ceq}-L{Aeq})$ .
-Where this was found to be 15 dB or greater, the measured one-third octave frequencies have been compared to the values in Table 2.2 to identify the relevant modifying factor correction (if applicable).
-This method for the application of modification factors for low frequency noise has been applied to this assessment as presented in Section 4.
+Hence, where possible throughout each survey, the operator has estimated the difference between site 'C-weighted' and site 'A-weighted' noise emission levels by matching audible sounds with the response of the sound analyser ( $L{Ceq}-L{Aeq}$ ).
+Where this was found to be 15 dB or greater, the measured one-third octave frequencies have been compared to the threshold values in Table 2.2 to identify the relevant modifying factor correction (if applicable).
+This method for the application of modifying factors for low frequency noise has been applied to this assessment as presented in Section 4.

-It is of note that the NPfI (EPA 2017) states that low frequency noise corrections only apply under the standard or noise-enhancing (i.e. applicable) meteorological conditions.
+It is of note that the NPfl states that low frequency noise corrections only apply under the standard or noiseenhancing (i.e. applicable) meteorological conditions.